Visa document checklist5 photo pagesCountry

 Thailand visa 4x6 cm (40x60 mm)

-Use this page when you need 4×6 cm output for Thailand visa and want the matching preset loaded immediately.
+Open this page when you need 4×6 cm output for Thailand visa with the matching preset already loaded.

 Open photo page